 3.1.13 Student Class Attendance and Excused Absences

 By action of the University faculty, the responsibility for defining attendance expectations is left to the individual faculty member, subject to the guidelines given below.
-Thus it is of great importance that early in each course the instructor make clear to each student what attendance expectations are, and how absences due to "relatively minor" illnesses, as described below, are to be communicated.
-The use of the syllabus to list attendance expectations and means of communicating about illnesses is recommended.
-In order to be in compliance with Federal financial aid regulations, the University requests that the instructor of record for each course identify, to the registrar's office, individual students who have never attended class or participated in any class activities by the last day to register or add courses each term.
-(Rev 11/18)
+Thus, it is of great importance that early in each course the instructor makes clear to the students what attendance expectations are, and how absences due to "relatively minor" illnesses, as described below, should be communicated.
+To be compliant with Federal financial aid regulations, the University requests that the instructor of record for each course identify, to the registrar's office, individual students who have never attended class or participated in any class activities by the last day to register or add courses each term or who fail to attend class after registering on the last day of the drop/add period.
+(Rev 11/18, 12/2020)

-In inclement weather, when classes have not been cancelled, students should notify their faculty promptly if they are unable to attend class, as described in the policies on Holding Classes and Inclement Weather.
+Inclement Weather: In inclement weather, when classes are not cancelled, students who are unable to attend class should notify their instructors promptly, as described in the policies on Holding Classes and Inclement Weather.
+(Rev. 12/2020)

-Absences on religious holidays listed in University calendars is recognized as an excused absence.
+Absences on religious holidays listed in University calendars are recognized as excused absences.
 Nevertheless, students are urged to remind the instructor of their intention to be absent on a particular upcoming holiday.
+(Rev. 12/2020)

-Absences on religious holidays not listed in University calendars, as well as absences due to athletic participation or other extracurricular activities in which students are official representatives of the University, shall be recognized as excused absences when the student informs the instructor in writing during the first two weeks of the semester of these planned absences for the semester.
+Athletic Participation: Absences due to athletic participation or other extracurricular activities in which students are official representatives of the University, shall be recognized as excused absences when the student informs the instructor in writing during the first two weeks of the semester of these planned absences for the semester.
 Absences due to similar events which could not have been anticipated earlier in the semester will be recognized as excused absences upon advance notification of the instructor by an appropriate faculty adviser or athletic coach.
+(Rev. 12/2020)

-Absences due to serious illness or death within a student's family, or other serious family emergency, are recognized as excused absences.
-To validate such absences, the student should present evidence to the Dean's Office of his or her college.
+Serious Ilness/Death in the Family: Absences due to serious illness or death within a student's family, or other serious family emergency, are recognized as excused absences.
+To validate such absences, the student should present evidence to the Dean's Office of their college.
 The Dean's Office will then provide a letter of verification to all of the student's instructors for the term.
+(Rev. 12/2020)

-, where attendance in class is undesirable, or where a mental health challenge impedes attendance to class) or their immediate family, the University system depends upon reasonable communication between students and faculty.
+Minor Illness: For relatively minor, short-term impacts on the health and wellness of students (e.g., colds and flu, where attendance in class is undesirable, or where a mental health challenge impedes attendance to class) or their immediate family, the University system depends upon reasonable communication between students and faculty.
 If possible, students should 1) report anticipated absences before the affected class or 2) provide supportive evidence from Student Health Services (SHS) or the Center for Counseling and Student Development (CCSD) or other health care provider if treatment is received, following the directions of the instructor provided at the start of the term (Rev. 5/96).
 SHS and CCSD staff members actively work with students on health concerns and provide excuses when appropriate.
 Students should not be referred for excuses if they were not treated by SHS or CCSD for the illness.
 Faculty are encouraged to be understanding of these one day/minor illnesses.
-(Rev May 2019)
+(Rev May 2019) (Rev. 12/2020)

-Absence due to short-term military duty in the National Guard or active reserve is recognized as an excused absence.
-To validate such an absence, the student should present evidence to the Dean's Office of his or her college.
+Military Duty: Absence due to short-term military duty in the National Guard or active reserve is recognized as an excused absence.
+To validate such an absence, the student should present evidence to the Dean's Office of their college.
 The Dean's Office will then provide a letter of verification to all of the student's instructors for the term.
+(Rev. 12/2020)